 Get out there

-At a time like this, experiencing the vigour and majesty of nature is a genuine tonic.
+At this time, experiencing the vigour and majesty of nature is a genuine tonic.
 ‘Nature is therapeutic and redemptive,’ says Rachael.
 ‘As a species, we have become disconnected from nature and it has allowed us to abuse and exploit the natural world, rather than having a symbiotic relationship with it.
 I think the more time we spend in the company of nature the more likely we are to become the best version of ourselves.’
 Surely, there’s no better reason to head to the coast.

 Rachel’s top tips for coastal and seascape photography